ralph-mcardell/sh-utils/doc/dict.md

   set_return_value="$(dict_set_simple "${set}" "$@")"
 }

-# Define set_union that returns the union of two sets.
-Uses dict_for_each
+# Define a set_union function that returns the union of two sets.
-# to append any values in 2nd set not in 1st set to the result which
+# Uses dict_for_each to append any values in 2nd set not in 1st set to
-# is initially assigned the value of the 1st set.
-Returns the resultant
+# the result which is initially assigned the value of the 1st set.
-# union set in set_return_value.
+# Returns the resultant union set in set_return_value.
 set_union() {
   set_return_value="${1}"
   dict_for_each "${2}" set_union_op